 1. Trip Advisor

-We found this free texting and cellular phone app when we traveled to Italy last year.
-Viber is available over Wi-Fi and allows you to make calls and send texts to other Viber users for free.
+We found this free texting and cellular phone app when we traveled overseas a few years ago.
+My son even used it for his trip to the Netherlands this past summer.
+Whats App is available over Wi-Fi and allows you to make calls and send texts to other Whats App users for free.
 Don’t waste your money signing up for your phone company’s calling plan.
 Plenty of hotels and restaurants offer free Wi-Fi these days, so find somewhere to connect your phone and catch up with loved ones.

 4. Weather Channel

 We use this weather app every day at home, so it makes sense that we would use it every day on the road.
 We love that it provides us with hourly forecasts, a radar map, and 10 day forecast.
 It also allows you to add a list of your favorite locations so you can check on the weather at home or a future destination.